 Stir in chopped spinach leaves and season to taste with salt and pepper, if desired.
 Cook until spinach is tender.

-Soup makes a great meal when it’s cold out, and I think homemade soup it so much better than any you can buy.
-Do you like having soup in the winter too?
-What’s your favorite kind of soup to make?
+Soup makes a great meal during the cool weather seasons, and I think homemade soup it so much better than any you can buy.
+What kind of homemade soups do you like to make?